barchart/events-client-js/docs/content/api/paths.md

 ## POST /reports

 > Notifies the system to begin generation of a new export file.
 This processing happens asynchronously.
-In other words, once you make the request, report processing will begin and receive an immediate response with the identifier for the job that&#x27;s in progress.
+In other words, once you make the request, report processing will begin.
+You will receive an immediate response with the job identifier.
 You will need to check back periodically to determine if the job has completed.

 **Summary**: Start New Report